As an Amazon Associate we earn from qualifying purchases.

 What is Lemon and Garlic Swordfish?

 Sous vide is the way to go for cooking this, since swordfish is fairly lean and very chicken like.
-We do not want to overcook it because it will get dry.
-We’ll cook it low and slow until the inside is perfect, and then pat it dry and do a quick sear for flavor.
+I do not want to overcook it because it will get dry.
+I’ll cook it low and slow until the inside is perfect, and then pat it dry and do a quick sear for flavor.

 What Makes a Good Lemon and Garlic Swordfish